hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - enable the controller to dynamically make changes based on real-time demands and scalability needs
   - eastbound interface (EBI)
   - wetbound interface (WBI)
+  - security application notify the controller about a specific security threats: northbound and southbound

 - AsyncOS API